schmaustech/hypershift-blog/README.md

   targetNamespace: hive
 ~~~

-Once the yaml is created apply it to the hub cluster:
+Once the Hive config yaml is created apply it to the hub cluster to enable the running pods:

 ~~~bash
 [bschmaus@provisioning ~]$ oc create -f hiveconfig.yaml
 hiveconfig.hive.openshift.io/hive created
 ~~~

-After a few minutes verify that the pods have started by issuing the following command:
+After a few minutes verify that the pods have started by issuing the following oc command:

 ~~~bash
 $ oc get po -n hive